nhsuk/betahealth/content/conditions/cold/main-content.md

 - relieve a blocked nose with decongestant sprays or tablets
 - ease aches or lower a temperature with painkillers like paracetamol or ibuprofen

+Be careful not to use them if you're taking paracetamol and ibuprofen tablets as it’s easy to take more than the recommended dose.

 Some are not suitable for children, babies and pregnant women.

-Also, cough and cold medicines can contain paracetamol or ibuprofen.
-Be careful not to go over the maximum dosage if you are using paracetamol or ibuprofen with other medicines that contain them.

 There’s little evidence that supplements (such as vitamin c, zinc, echinacea or garlic) prevent colds or speed up recovery.

 !!! info_compact
   [Find a pharmacy]({{ findersBaseUrl }}finders/find-help)